grafana/loki/docs/sources/setup/upgrade/_index.md

 This was introduced in 2.9 and likely not widely used.
 This only affects you if you run Loki with a runtime config file AND you had populated the new `default` block added in 2.9.

-The `default` block was removed and instead a top level config now exists in the standard loki config called `operational_config`, you can set default values here for runtime configs.
+The `default` block was removed and instead a top level config now exists in the standard Loki config called `operational_config`, you can set default values here for runtime configs.

 #### Removed `shared_store` and `shared_store_key_prefix` from shipper configuration